 Course Offer

 This page provides an overview of courses offered in the current and upcoming semesters.
-Links to course information and material can only be accesed with a valid university account.
+Links to course information given in the “Course schedule” section can only be accessed with a valid university account.
+To view an individual course page, you need to “enrol” for the respective Moodle course.
+This does not mean that you have to take the course or that you make any other commitments.
+You can also unenrol from a Moodle course at any time.
 Prospective students can find course descriptions for all offered courses here

 Course schedule